hschellman/computing-basics/_episodes/03-data-management.md

 ## What is UPS and why do we need it?

 > ## Note
-> UPS only works on SL7 - you need to be in the Apptainer to use it.
+> UPS is going away and only works on SL7 - you need to be in the Apptainer to use it.
 It is being replaced by a new [spack][Spack Documentation] system for Alma9.
-We will be adding a Spack tutorial.
+We will be adding a Spack tutorial soon but for now, you need to use SL7/UPS to use the full DUNE code stack.
+>
+> Go back and look at the [SL7/Apptainer]({{ site.baseurl }}setup.html#SL7_setup) instructions to get an SL7 container for this section.
 {: .challenge}

 An important requirement for making valid physics results is computational reproducibility.
 You need to be able to repeat the same calculations on the data and MC and get the same answers every time.
 You may be asked to produce a slightly different version of a plot for example, and the data that goes into it has to be the same every time you run the program.